Testosterone is a male hormone produced in the testes, one of many glands in the endocrine system.

 Because hormones can have any impact on physical but also emotional health, there is a link between low testosterone and depression in men.

 Testosterone is known in medical terms as an androgen, or a male sex hormone.
-Hormones are glands that secrete.

-They travel through the bloodstream to numerous body parts where it encourages other cells, tissues, and organs to function properly.
+It travels through the bloodstream to numerous body parts where it encourages other cells, tissues, and organs to function properly.

 Table of Contents

 Hormone production and secretions are, for the most part, controlled by the pituitary gland, otherwise known as the master gland of the body.

 The pituitary gland maintains function and sends signals to glands in the hormone system to produce and release them into the body for optimal emotional, mental, and physical health and wellness.